Duke of York's Theatre

 The Duke of York’s Theatre opened in 1892, then named the Trafalgar Square Theatre, and was renamed to its current name in 1895 to honour the future King George V. The theatre has housed acclaimed productions since, such as King Lear, and played host to many famous names, including Sir Ian McKellen, Orlando Bloom, Michael Gambon and Jeremy Irons.

-ATG’s Creative Learning team recognises how learning through a creative process can engage and stimulate students, providing workshops and programmes such as Work In Theatre.
+The ATG Inspire team recognises how learning through a creative process can engage and stimulate students, providing workshops and programmes such as Work In Theatre.
+For more information on our work please email [email protected]